AndreNicolai/pupil-docs/developer-docs/unity.md

 ### Pupil Manager

 All market-based demos as well as the `Calibration` scene contain the `Pupil Manager` gameobject.
 Its corresponding script is listening for Pupil events such as the connection being established/quit and the calibration being started, stopped or failing. `Pupil Manager` is also available as Unity prefab (to be found in `pupil_plugin/Prefabs`), so that it can easily be added to existing scenes.
 It brings its own camera and a simple GUI to guide the user through the connection and calibration process.
-A successful calibration triggers loading the actual scene, so for example the 3D market scene or in case of the `Calibration` scene an empty scene with a camera gameobject and the three-colored tracking markers.
-If you use the prefab for your own scene, please specify the scene/scenes you want to load in the Inspector GUI for the `Pupil Manager`
+A successful calibration triggers loading the actual scene, so for example the 3D market scene or in case of the `Calibration` scene an empty scene with a camera gameobject and the three colored tracking markers.
+If you use the prefab for your own scene, please specify the scene/scenes you want to load in the Inspector GUI for `Pupil Manager`
 - Add the name to the `Available Scenes` list
 - Set the `Current Scene Index` to the corresponding index
+- For Unity to be able to find the scene, it also needs to be added to `File/Build Settings/Scenes In Build`
 - Scenes are loaded as additional content, so the `Pupil Manager` will still be available
 	- If you have to re-do the calibration after a scene has been loaded, just press 'c' (in case of VR) or use the GUI to do so (on HoloLens)